Doctor Who season 23: Reviews

 The Trial of a Time Lord received mixed reviews from Doctor Who critics.
 Paul Cornell, Martin Day and Keith Topping, co-authors of The Discontinuity Guide, wrote that as a whole, the serial's plot "hangs together remarkably well".
 David J. Howe and Stephen James Walker, authors of Doctor Who: The Television Companion, disagreed, arguing that the serial was a "monumental wasted opportunity".
 They disapproved of the trial storyline, being unconvinced that a prosecutor "in any reasonable legal system" would be allowed to modify charges and court proceedings mid-trial.
 However, they did find the meta-humour of "the Doctor effectively sitting down to watch Doctor Who for fourteen weeks" amusing if repetitive, and praised Baker's acting.
 Both reviews found that the trial scenes detracted from the chapter story arcs.

 Reviews of the individual chapters were also mixed.
 Although appreciative of the acting of Brian Blessed in Mindwarp, Cornell, Day and Topping argued that the script lacked focus, "[trying] to be comic, grotesque, straight, and farcical all at the same time".
 Howe and Walker were more favourable towards the script, citing the re-appearance of Sil as positive, and hailing Peri's off-screen death as "one of the most dramatic and impressive moments of the entire season" and Bryant's best scene since The Caves of Androzani.
 Both reviews judged Terror of the Vervoids to be a well-written story, although Cornell, Day and Topping criticised the dialogue, and Howe and Walker were unimpressed by Bonnie Langford in her performance as Melanie Bush.

 Broadcast

-The Trial of a Time Lord was broadcast from 6 September to 6 December 1986.
+The Trial of a Time Lord was broadcast from 6 September to 6 December 1986, and returned to the 25–minute episode format.
+Episode 14 was slightly longer.